Introduction to the Graduate Institute for Gender Studies at Shih Hsin University

 2. Faculty & Staff

 There are currently 5 faculty members in the GIGS and all of them have the doctoral degree.
 In terms of professional title, there are 2 professors, 2 associate professors, and 1 assistant professor.
 12 to 15 master graduates are recruited every year.
 Now the Master’s Program has been established for 16 years.
-There are totally 61 students at the moment.
-In terms of administration and human resources, this institute has 1 team member (secretary) and 1-2 temporary part-time student(s) employees to assist with the institute affairs.
+There is a total of 61 students at the moment.
+In terms of administration and human resources, this institute has 1 team member (secretary) and 1-2 temporary part-time student(s) employees to assist with the institute’s affairs.

 The academic backgrounds, research areas and courses taught are listed as follows:

 |Ph.D. in Sociology, University of Hawaii-Manoa, USA||Gender Studies, Gendered Violence, Gender and Media, Gender and Policy||Sociology of Gender, Graduate Seminar on Gendered Violence, Thesis Writing for Gender Studies, Academic Competence and Social Practice for Gender Studies, Theory and Practice of Campus Gendered Violence Incidents|

 |J.S.D.
 Doctor of Science of Law, Cornell University, New York, USA||Feminist Jurisprudence, Comparative Law Studies, Gender and Public Policies, Men’s Studies, LGBT Legal Studies||Feminist Theories, Professional Seminar for Gender Studies, Seminar on Gender, Marriage and Family, Lesbian, Gay and Transgender Legal Studies, Law’s Love Stories|

 |Ph.D. in Cultural Studies and Sociology, University of Birmingham, UK||Cultural Studies, Gender and Consumption,